Incoming Students

 1. Your first year is for exploration!

-Duke offers hundreds of classes in dozens of departments every semester.
-Browsing different majors, minors and certificate programs, is a great way to stumble upon classes you didn't know existed, and to learn about what courses different academic disciplines offer and require.
+Discover new courses.
+Duke offers hundreds of classes in over three dozen departments every semester.
+Browsing different majors, minors and certificate programs, is a great way to stumble upon classes you didn't know existed.
+In the long run, taking time to explore and try new things now will help you more than ticking off requirements.

-4. What about foreign language classes?
+3. What about language classes?

-5. Are you considering a health profession post-graduation?
+4. Are you considering a health profession post-graduation?

-6. Think about balance in your schedule.
+5. Think about balance in your schedule.

-7. Don’t forget to leave time between classes.
+6. Don’t forget to leave time between classes.

 Be sure you have enough time to get from one class to the next.
 Need to catch a bus?
 Grab some coffee?
 What about lunch?

-8. Consider how your classes are spread across each day and throughout the week.
+7. Consider how your classes are spread across each day and throughout the week.

 You may prefer to have your classes concentrated on a few days each week or to spread them out more evenly.
-You might avoid early morning classes if you are not a morning person.

 Be sure to look at introductory courses, or 100 or 200 level elective courses as these are a good way to explore departments and subjects.
 Use Advanced Search in DukeHub to look at classes by general academic area, like the natural sciences, arts and humanities, and social sciences.
 You can also search for fall courses in the course catalog and schedule of classes.